trongnk2106/parrot-host/README.md

-# AI Parrot Worker
+# AI Parrot Trainer
-This repository allows you to set up a AI Parrot Worker to generate, LoRa training with SD-1.5, SDXL-turbo.
+This repository allows you to set up a AI Parrot Trainer to generate, LoRa training with SD-1.5, SDXL-turbo.